 Most of the ski stations have snow canons which guarantees snow on the more susceptible lower altitude pistes early in the season so Christmas skiing is pretty much guaranteed!

-The coldest month is generally January - it's also the month with the best snow!
+The coldest month is generally January - it's also the month with the best snow so perfect for a skiing holiday, especially as the pistes will be quiet!
 The coldest day last winter was -20 degrees centigrade but it's a dry cold so doesn't get into your bones as much as a damp cold.

 Have a look at the current local weather.
 It is for Orcieres which is the main ski resprt at the end of the valley.
 It is also good to look at Gap, Embrun and Briancon which are nearby to get a good feel for the weather here.
 You just type in the city names in the search.

-You can also look at the general climate trends for Gap, Orcieres and other villages in the Hautes Alpes
+You can also look at the general climate trends for Gap, Orcieres and other villages in the Southern French Alps